 Here's the more official/formal bio for publication purposes:

-Sara Filali is a Moroccan-American artist studying Communication and Studio Art at USF.
+Sara Filali is a Moroccan-American artist and writer.
+She recently graduated from USF with a major in Communication and minor in Studio Art.
 She is most known for her art series portraying Muslim women in various art styles.
-She strives to attain positive representation for Muslim women within art that celebrates them as subjects rather than objects.
+Sara strives to attain positive representation for Muslim women within art that celebrates them as subjects rather than objects.
 In other words, by telling their story though art Sara hopes to make these women appear human, and not the 2-dimensional voiceless beings that the western narrative appears to favor.

 When she’s not drawing or blogging, Sara can be found binge-watching a new anime, reading fantasy/adventure novels, or engaging in intense conversations about race, gender, religion, and Game of Thrones.
 She is passionate about storytelling and self-expression in various mediums.
 Ultimately, Sara believes that storytelling and art have the power to shift perspectives and drive change on a societal level.
-For more information about Sara and her art, visit www.filalistudios.com or follow her Instagram @sara_filali.
+For more information about the artist, visit www.filalistudios.com or follow her Instagram @sara_filali.